Hudson's FTM Resource Guide

 The TravelMate

 The TravelMate is a modification of the medicine spoon that was created specifically for standing to pee.
 It is designed to fit comfortably between the labia to form a leak-free seal.
 It is made of soft, flexible, medical-grade plastic that springs back to its original shape after being bent.
-Cost is $6.59 for one, $17.95 for three.
-A section of medical-grade thermoplastic tubing can also be purchased for $1.80 per foot.
-They have a "no questions asked" money-back satisfaction guarantee.
+Cost is $9.25.

 The PStyle